ptxl/registry.k8s.io/README.md

 This project implements the backend for registry.k8s.io, Kubernetes's container image registry.

-Known user-facing issues will be pinned at the top of [our issue tracker][issues].
+Known user-facing issues will be pinned at the top of [our issue tracker][issues].12

 For details on the implementation see [cmd/archeio](./cmd/archeio/README.md)